Fermilab: History

+Laboratory directors

+Since its founding in 1967, Fermilab has been led by 7 directors.

 Accelerators

-The Tevatron
+Tevatron

 Prior to the startup in 2008 of the Large Hadron Collider (LHC) near Geneva, Switzerland, the Tevatron was the most powerful particle accelerator in the world, accelerating protons and antiprotons to energies of 980 GeV, and producing proton-antiproton collisions with energies of up to 1.96 TeV, the first accelerator to reach one "tera-electron-volt" energy.
 At 3.9 mi, it was the world's fourth-largest particle accelerator in circumference.
 One of its most important achievements was the 1995 discovery of the top quark, announced by research teams using the Tevatron's CDF and DØ detectors.
 It was shut down in 2011.